-If Council approves this item and Measure E passes on March 3, 2020, the Administration would return to Council with a report on how it would implement the framework providing City assistance in certain instances when property is transferred to a 501(c)(3) nonprofit to construct, preserve, or expand affordability in housing that is affordable to individuals and families earning 80 percent or less of the area median income (AMI).
+As a result of Measure E's passage on March 3, 2020, the Administration is returning to City Council with a report on how it would implement the framework providing City assistance in certain instances when property is transferred to a 501(c)(3) nonprofit to construct, preserve, or expand affordability in housing that would be affordable to individuals and families earning 80% or less of the area median income (AMI).

 Additionally, this memorandum clarifies that donations of property, where the value of the consideration of the property transferred is zero, are exempt from the real property transfer tax.
-Further, the real property tax ordinance exempts all transfers where the value of consideration is under \$2 million.
+The Administration will return prior to the end of the 2020-2021 fiscal year with a proposed approach for transfers to or from nonprofits where a portion of the proceeds of the sale are donated for an affordable housing purpose.